ThinkDataEd/curriculum/docs/unit3/section1.md

 materials and find patterns in human behavior.

 ##<p style="background: black; color: white; text-align: center;">**Language Objectives**</p>
+1. Students will compare and contrast anecdotes with data.

-5. Students will use complex sentences to construct summary statements about their understanding of data, how it is collected, how it is used, and how to work with it.
+2. Students will construct summary statements about their understanding of data, how it is collected, how it is used, and how to work with it when creating and conducting experiments.

-6. Students will engage in partner and whole group discussions and presentations to express their understanding of data science concepts.

-7. Students will use complex sentences to write informative short reports that use data science concepts and skills.

-8. Students will read informative texts to evaluate claims based on data.
+3. Students will read informative texts to evaluate claims based on data and anticipate visualizations of that data.

+4. Students will describe causal relationships.

 ##<p style="background: black; color: white; text-align: center;">**Data File or Data Collection Method**</p>

-<ins>*Data Collection Method:*</ins>

-1. Students will gather data generated through a simple experiment.

 <ins>*Data File:*</ins>

 1. Students’ *Time Perception* experiment data.

+<ins>*Data Collection Method:*</ins>

+Students will gather data generated through a simple experiment.

 ##<p style="background: black; color: white; text-align: center;">**Legend for Activity Icons**</p>
 ![legend](../img/legend.png)